 Treatment of the Notes as Indebtedness.
-We will agree, and if you purchase notes, you will agree by your purchase of the notes, to treat the notes as debt for federal, state and local income and franchise tax purposes.
-Greenberg Traurig, LLP is of the opinion that the notes will be classified as debt for federal income tax purposes.
+We will agree, and if you (other than the depositor or its affiliates) purchase notes, you will agree by your purchase of the notes, to treat the notes as debt for federal, state and local income and franchise tax purposes.
+Greenberg Traurig, LLP is of the opinion that the notes (other than notes acquired by the depositor or its affiliates) will be classified as debt for U.S. federal income tax purposes.
 The discussion below assumes the notes are classified as debt for federal income tax purposes.

 Original Issue Discount.
 The discussion below assumes that all payments on the notes are denominated in U.S. dollars, and that the interest formula for the notes meets the requirements for "qualified stated interest" under Treasury regulations, called the "OID Regulations," relating to original issue discount, or "OID."
 This discussion also assumes that any OID on the notes is a de minimis amount, within the meaning of the OID Regulations.
-Under the OID Regulations, the notes will have OID to the extent the principal amount of the notes exceeds their issue price.
-Further, if the notes have any OID, it will be de minimis if it is less than 1⁄4% of the principal amount of the notes multiplied by the number of full years included in their term.
+Under the OID Regulations, the notes will have OID if the "stated redemption price at maturity" of the notes (the stated redemption price at maturity of the notes is the sum of all payments required to be made on the notes other than payments of "qualified stated interest") exceeds the "issue price" of the notes.
+Further, if the notes have any OID, it will be de minimis if it is less than 1/4% stated redemption price at maturity of the note multiplied by the number of complete years to maturity from the issue date.
 If these conditions are not satisfied for any given series of notes and as a result the notes are treated as issued with OID, additional tax considerations for these notes will be disclosed in the applicable prospectus supplement.